gastonstat/relic-stat133/syllabus.md

 ### Attendance Policy

 - You are expected to attend all lab discussions.
+- In order to get the 10% of lab attendance, you must attend at least 10 labs.
 - Cell phones are to be turned off during lectures and labs.
 - Any cell phone activity will cause you to lose participation points.